softwareguru/airflowsummit-website/content/tickets.md

 ### What's included in the Conference Pass?

-- Participant kit - Event t-shirt, lanyard, and tote bag.
 - Access to full conference program- Keynotes, panels, and talks.
+- Breakfast, lunch, and coffee breaks.
 - Event opening reception.
-- Breakfast, lunch, and coffee breaks.
+- Participant kit - Event t-shirt & tote bag.
 - Participation diploma.
-- Access to recordings after the event.

-### Discounts: (Available on the Regular price)
+### Discounts: (Available only on the Regular price)

 - 20% Groups of 5 or more
 - 25% Apache Airflow Committer